Univision: UniMás

 UniMás is a companion Spanish-language broadcast television network that is owned by Univision Communications, which originally launched on January 14, 2002, as TeleFutura; the network adopted its current name on January 7, 2013.
-The network features programming aimed at young males between the ages of 18 and 35, featuring a mix of telenovelas, soccer events, reruns of classic novelas and comedy series and feature films (primarily Spanish-dubbed versions of American films).
+The network features programming aimed at young males between the ages of 18 and 35, featuring a mix of telenovelas, soccer, baseball, billiards and boxing events, reruns of classic novelas and comedy series and feature films (primarily Spanish-dubbed versions of American films) and beauty pageant events.
 As Telefutura, the network carried a similar programming format, including telenovelas produced by Televisa, Coral Productions, Venevision, RCTV, RCN and Rede Globo.

 Galavisión

 Galavisión is a cable and satellite network that originally launched on April 2, 1979, as a premium channel that carried classic and recent Spanish-language films (primarily those produced in Mexico) as well as Spanish-dubbed versions of recent American-produced films.
 The network converted into a general entertainment basic cable channel in 1984, offering programming sourced from Televisa (some of which originally aired on the then-Spanish International Network, and are now sourced from Televisa's Mexican-based networks Canal de las Estrellas, FOROtv, Gala TV and TeleHit) and SIN.
 During the mid-1990s, Galavisión incorporated some English-language programs to its lineup, as well as select news programs from the Televisa-owned cable news channel ECO.
 The network airs a mix of telenovelas and comedy series, as well as news, sports and specials originating from the Televisa networks.
 Other than the fact that both networks carry Televisa-produced programs, Galavisión is not related to Mexico-based Gala TV, which formerly went by the same name as the U.S. channel until 2014.